-В. NOTIFICATION
+B. NOTIFICATION

 This appendix and implementing procedures will be activated in the event of a disaster causing a major requirement for animal protection.
-The SERT Leader will determine when it is necessary to initiate animal protection activities and notify the NCDA&CS SERT partner for management.
+The SERT Leader will determine when it is necessary to initiate animal protection activities and notify the NCDA&CS.